Minims Phenylephrine Hydrochloride (Phenylephrine Hydrochloride)

 How It Works

-Good to know: This medicine has been developed specifically for use in the eye only and should not be injected.
+Good to know: This medicine has been specifically developed for use in the eye only and should not be injected.

 How to Take Minims Phenylephrine Hydrochloride